PREETHAMMAHARAJ/-Cyber-Security-Intern---Elevate-Labs/README.md

 -> Nessus Essentials is powerful for **network vulnerability scanning** and **service enumeration**.
 -> Even informational findings (severity 0) can be valuable to attackers if left unmonitored.
 -> The `.nessus` file provides **raw structured data** for post-scan analysis and can be parsed for automated reporting.

+Task 4: **Setup and Use a Firewall on Windows/Linux** Objective :-
+Configure and test basic firewall rules to allow or block traffic, gaining hands-on experience with network traffic filtering.

+Theory
+A **firewall** is a security system that monitors and controls incoming and outgoing network traffic based on pre-defined rules.
+It acts as a barrier between a trusted internal network and untrusted external networks (e.g., the internet).

+Types of Firewalls :-
+-> **Packet-filtering** – Evaluates packets based on headers (IP, port, protocol).
+-> **Stateful inspection** – Tracks active connections and determines whether packets are part of a valid session.
+-> **Application-level** – Filters based on application data (HTTP, FTP).
+-> **Host-based** – Runs on individual machines (e.g., Windows Firewall, UFW).
+-> **Network-based** – Runs on dedicated hardware (Cisco ASA, Palo Alto, etc.).

+Why This Matters in Cybersecurity Roles :-
+-> SOC Analysts review firewall logs to detect anomalies.
+-> Penetration testers assess misconfigurations or firewall evasion techniques.
+-> System administrators configure firewall policies to harden systems.

+Tools Used :-
+-> **Windows Defender Firewall with Advanced Security** -> **UFW (Uncomplicated Firewall)** on Linux

+Outcome :-
+-> By completing this task, you now have:
+-> Practical experience configuring firewall rules.
+-> Understanding of how firewalls block/allow network traffic.
+-> Knowledge of testing firewall rules with Nmap.
+-> Awareness of best practices and learning resources for deeper study.